 If a belated return is filed after the income tax due date, the taxpayer would be liable to pay tax along with interest @ 1% per month (simple interest) under section 234A.
 In case no tax is payable, the taxpayer won’t be liable to pay any interest for filing belated return of income tax after due date.

 Delay in filing the return of income may attract certain adverse consequences.
 Following are the consequences of delay in filing the return of income:

 Yes, belated return filed u/s 139(4) can also be revised multiple times.
 [Amendment introduced by Finance Act 2016 and applicable from Assessment Year 2017-18 onwards].

 What are the other options in case someone wants to file the return even after the expiry of the period specified under the act?

 Section 119(2)(b) provides powers to CBDT for avoiding genuine hardship and authorizing income tax authority to admit a belated application or claim for any deduction, exemption, refund or any other relief even after the expiry of the period specified under the Act for making such claim or application.

-Filing returns on time is important to avoid penalties but most of us procrastinate which leads to mistakes.
+e-Filing income tax returns on time is important to avoid penalties but most of us procrastinate which leads to mistakes.
 As a result, we end up paying higher taxes, interest, penalties etc. Alternatively, you can choose to get your returns filed by a tax expert.
 H&R Block is the largest income tax return filing intermediary in India with a team of in-house tax experts who can file your returns accurately.